rgorge/minimal-mistakes/_pages/virtualization-101.md

 Two most famous of these expansions are VT-x и VT-d.
 First one is used for CPU performance improvements in virtualization environment because it provides hardware acceleration for some functions (with VT-x 99.9% of Guest OS functions are exectured in physical CPU and emulation is done only when it is required).
 Second one is needed for attaching physical devices to Virtual Machine (to use SRIOV VF VT-d <a href="https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/virtualization_host_configuration_and_guest_installation_guide/sect-virtualization_host_configuration_and_guest_installation_guide-sr_iov-how_sr_iov_libvirt_works">should be enabled</a> )

-Next important concept is difference between full virtualization and para-virtualization.
+Next important concept is difference between full-virtualization and para-virtualization.
 Full virtualization is good, it allows to run any code on any CPU, however, it is very not efficient and cannot be used for high-load systems.
 Para-virtualization, in short, it is when Guest OS is aware that it runs in virtualized environment and cooperates with hypervisor to achieve better performance.
 I.e. Guest OS - hypervisor interface appears.